-Rich SMS and OTT messaging channels allow marketers to create personalised SMS and landing pages using your company's custom font, logo, and branding.
+Rich SMS and instant messaging apps (OTT) like WhatsApp and Messenger allow marketers to create personalised SMS and landing pages using your company's custom font, logo, and branding.
 Rich messaging supports images, colours, videos, GIFS, CTA buttons, and more for a higher impact.

 By leveraging rich messaging, your business can also provide its customers with on-demand support and easy self-service options through simple call-to-action buttons.
-Customers now no longer need to phone your call-center if they don't want to, instead they can simply send a text message via their favorite channel, reporting things like overcharges, wrong bills, or erroneous transactions.
-With rich messages, your customers can send a PDF of their bank statement, a picture of an invoice or a transaction statement directly to the customer care department through the preferred messaging channel.
-Make it easy for your customers.
+Customers now no longer need to phone your call center if they don't want to.
+Instead, they can simply send a text message via their favourite channel, reporting things like overcharges or erroneous transactions.
+With rich messaging, your customers can send a PDF of their bank statement, a picture of an invoice or a transaction statement directly to the customer care department through the preferred messaging channel, making it easy for your customers.